How To Start a Sanitizing & Disinfecting Business

 Choosing the Right Equipment and More

 Earlier, we mentioned that you need the right gear to get the job done right.
-Equipment, product(s), and operational expenses will be your three major expenses when starting out, and that number grows larger once you introduce employees and other factors to account for.
-For now, we'll focus on the tools of the trade with a list of items you'll want to consider purchasing or are an absolute must-have.
+Equipment, product(s), and operational expenses will be your three major expenses when starting, and that number grows larger once you introduce employees and other factors to account for.
+For now, we'll focus on the tools of the trade with a list of items you'll want to consider purchasing or that are an absolute must-have.

 Choose Your Disinfection Weapon

 Electrostatic Sprayer: An electrostatic sprayer is Germinator's weapon of choice, and although it looks like a device from the movie Ghostbusters, it's one of the most important tools you'll ever use on the job.